-I am pursuing a PhD at La Trobe University’s Australian Research Centre in Sex, Health and Society.
-My research aims to explore the use of life writing and other creative health promotions methods to address mental health disparities among young LGBTIQA+ people.
+I am a PhD student and research assistant at La Trobe University’s Australian Research Centre in Sex, Health and Society.
+My PhD research explores how life writing can be used by young LGBTIQA+ people in the process of meaning-making around identity.

 Below are links to two peer-reviewed journals articles I have had published: